adamvinueza/timezones/README.md

 http://localhost:3000/convert-time?time=ISO_8601_TIME&tz=TZ_NAME

-  Gets the specified ISO 8601 formatted datetime string and returns an ISO- 8601 formatted string representing that time in the specified time zone.
+  Gets the specified ISO 8601 formatted datetime string and returns an ISO 8601 formatted string representing that time in the specified time zone.
 The time zone name must be a valid TZ database name, as defined by IANA (https://www.iana.org/time-zones).
 If no time is provided, the current time